TUM Campus Straubing für Biotechnologie und Nachhaltigkeit

 Based on this approach, research and teaching capacities in Straubing are being systematically expanded.
 The academic training at the TUM Campus Straubing takes place within the framework of the study courses Bioeconomics (Bachelor), Chemical Biotechnology (Bachelor), Renewable Resources (Bachelor and Master), Technology and Management Oriented Business Administration (TUM-BWL, Bachelor), Biomass Technology (Master) as well as Bachelor’s and Master’s theses and doctorates.

 Building on the Bachelor’s programme in Chemical Biotechnology, the consecutive Master’s programme in Chemical Biotechnology is planned for the coming summer semester 2020, which will be offered entirely in English.
 This will make the courses offered at the TUM Campus Straubing interesting for international students as well.
-In addition, the new courses Technology of Biogenic Raw Materials and Biogenic Materials are in preparation for the winter semester 2020/21.
+In addition, the new courses B.Sc.
+Technology Biogenic Resources, B.Sc.
+Biogenic Materials and M.Sc.
+Bioeconomy are in preparation for the winter semester 2020/21.